nornil/imglib2_BDV/Contributing Guidelines.md

 ## Community

 Join in our community discussions on [imagesc.zulipchat.com](https://imagesc.zulipchat.com/) for discussions.
-For more general questions of broad interest and announcements image.sc forum can be used advantageously.
+For more general questions of broad interest and announcements the [image.sc forum](https://forum.image.sc/) can be used advantageously.
 We welcome your feedback and ideas.

 ## License